-Examples of potentially hazardous foods include:
+Examples of potentially hazardous food include:

-- cooked rice and pasta
+- cooked rice and both fresh and cooked pasta

+A food business must, when storing and displaying potentially hazardous food, do so under temperature control.
 Temperature control means maintaining cold food at a temperature of 5°C or below, or hot food at 60°C or above.
 If the food is intended to be stored frozen, ensure the food remains frozen during storage and display.